-Not yet a member of a networking group?
-The culture is different in each one – the times they meet, the kinds of events they plan, the number of people in each line of work they permit to join – all of it plays into whether it’s the right group for you.
+Not yet a member of a business networking group?
+The culture is different in each one.
+The times they meet, the kinds of events they plan, the number of people in each line of work they permit to join.
+All of this plays into whether it’s the right group for you.

 You can build a network without going to uncomfortable networking events and eating cheese and collecting stacks of business cards.
 You can do it by meeting a few people you genuinely like each year and then staying in touch with them.

 Build your network by giving genuine value to others.
+Your business networking group can consist of other food truck owners, restaurant owners, and other small business owners in your area.
 The more you do this; you will experience gratitude, fun, and benefits.
 Your network only has as much value as you put into it.

 Two rules you should live by are: